 The Investigator or delegated member of the trial team and the participant will sign and date the Consent Form to confirm that consent has been obtained.
 If the participant is unable to sign the consent form for themselves then the witnessed verbal consent form can be used.
-The witness should be someone who is impartial to the research team and who is not on the research delegation log.
+The witness should be someone who acts on the patients' behalf, who is impartial to the research team and who is not on the research delegation log.